jbee/purejin/docs/differences.md

 Also when "resolving" an instance without stating a name we automatically look for the instance with the target type name.
 This could be called "resolution by type".
 Spring later added it.
 In guice this is the "usual" way to resolve dependencies.
-This, however, does constraint us to one instance per type.
-Too simplistic.

 ```java
 class Foo implements Bar { }